DPotoyan/Chem324/content/Lec3-3.md

     0\\ 1\\
     \end{pmatrix}$$

-**2. Orthognal unit vectors are linearly independent.** This means that no member of unit vectors can be expressed in terms of the others.
-Linear indepence is exprsessed mathematically by having coefficients of the linear combination of 3D (4D, ND, etc) vectors to zero $\alpha_1=\alpha_2=\alpha_3=0$ as the only way to satify zero vector equality:
+**2. Orthogonal vectors are linearly independent.** This means that no member of a set of vectors can be expressed in terms of the others.
+Linear independence is exprsessed mathematically by having coefficients of the linear combination of 3D (4D, ND, etc) vectors to zero $\alpha_1=\alpha_2=\alpha_3=0$ as the only way to satify zero vector equality:

   $$\alpha_1 \mid e_1\rangle +\alpha_1 \mid e_2\rangle+\alpha_3 \mid e_3\rangle=0$$